 Michele received her Bachelor of Music degree from Greensboro College and a Master of Music degree from Converse College, both with a concentration in piano performance.
 She holds an active teaching certificate in Music Education and has taught many private students of various ages and skill levels.
 Michele has performed with various ensembles and has accompanied numerous choirs, vocalists and instrumentalists.
 Her public school teaching experience includes the Buncombe County and Asheville City school systems in N.C. and the local Chesterfield County Public Schools.
 Michele is currently the Organist/Accompanist at Winfree Baptist Church in Midlothian.

 RON FIX, Saxophone, Flute, Clarinet, Jazz Improvisation

-B.M. in Jazz Studies from VCU; D’Addario Woodwind Artist; Author; Woodberry Forest adjunct music faculty since 2008; Has recorded and performed throughout the United States and Canada as well as appearances on both radio and television; Extended bio available at ronfix.com.
+B.M. in Jazz Studies from VCU; D’Addario Woodwind Artist; Author; Woodberry Forest adjunct music faculty since 2008; Has recorded and performed throughout the United States, Canada and Central America as well as appearances on both radio and television; Extended bio available at ronfix.com.

 CAROL HAMRICK, Clarinet and Ukulele

 Carol holds a BM in Education from Appalachian State University and an MSEd. from Northwest Missouri State University.
 She has been playing clarinet for 35 years and has taught public school music for 22 years.
 She has performed in the Richmond Concert Band, the Chesterfield Community Band and at her home church (Oak Forest Baptist).
 She currently teaches in the CCPS system and is experienced in teaching middle and high school clarinet students.